hariharan-devarajan/jobspec-database/README.md

 python scripts/run_top2vec.py
 ```

+For word2vec:

+ - continuous bag of words: we create a window around the word and predict the word from the context
+ - skip gram: we create the same window but predict the context from the word (supposedly slower but better results)

 I had to run this on a large VM for it to work.
 See the topics in [scripts/data/combined/wordclouds](scripts/data/combined/wordclouds).
 We can likely tweak everything but I like how this tool is approaching it (see docs in [ddangelov/Top2Vec](https://github.com/ddangelov/Top2Vec)).

+#### 4. LC Jobspec Database

+- Total unique jobspec jsons: 210351
+- Total with BatchScript: 116117

 ## License